barchart/alerting-service-public/docs/content/concepts/alert_operations.md

 **This page lists discrete actions which can be executed.** Each action described here includes:

-* a ink to SDK reference,
+* a link to the SDK reference,
 * an example invocation using SDK,
-* a link to Open API definition, and
+* a link to the Open API definition, and
 * an example cURL request to the API

 ## Metadata Lookup